RalleeDev/ralle-jobcenter/readme.md

 - Replace 'job' with the job name from the databse
 - Replace 'Job label' with the text you wanna have shown in the jobcenter menu.
 - You are now done
+- You can add as many jobs in as you want but alot may confuse players.

 Adding a new language: